hawkspar/spy/README.md

 - 3 components of velocity
 - axisymmetric baseflow

-_SPYP_ can do linear stability analysis or resolvent calculations on perturbations satisfying :
+_SPYP_ can do global temporal stability analysis or resolvent calculations on perturbations satisfying :
 - incompressibility
 - 3 components of velocity
 - azimuthally decomposition